hamishgibbs/map_reduce_benchmark/README.md

 ### Reduce

-Map reduce definition: *the reduce step performs an aggregation operation.*
+*The reduce step performs an aggregation operation.*

 The reduce function will return the original key and the length of the intersection of the elements of the vectors of friends.